Breastfeed Your Baby

 Give your baby vitamin D.

 Vitamin D helps babies grow healthy bones.
-Breast milk doesn’t have enough vitamin D in it — so if you breastfeed your baby, you need to give them a vitamin D supplement.
+Breast milk usually doesn’t have enough vitamin D in it — so if you only breastfeed your baby, or provide both breast milk and infant formula, you need to give them a vitamin D supplement.
 Start giving your baby a supplement with 400 IU (international units) per day of vitamin D soon after birth.
 Talk to your baby’s doctor about making sure your baby gets enough vitamin D.

 Talk to your baby’s doctor about iron.